industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install_Device_Northbound.md

     - Certificate file (.pem)
     - Certificate key file (.key)

-    And that's it.
     Now assign the required information as follows:

     - Tenant: *enter your Insights Hub Tenant* you can find this in your Insights Hub URL "https://[tenant].[region].mindsphere.io/home"
     - Device name: *enter your device name, for this case, it was named "Shopfloor-to-Cloud"*